Sagatelov/PetApp/README.md

 </p>

 ## About

-A pet project is a project used to test various approaches in developing iOS applications, based on the JSON Placeholder API.
+A pet project is a project used to test various approaches in developing iOS applications.
+The application is designed to interact with the JSONPlaceholder test API, which provides fake JSON data for testing and prototyping.
+Users can browse, create, edit, and delete data provided through the API, such as posts, comments, users, and more.